Powers and Duties of Company Liquidator in Voluntary Winding Up

 Who is a Liquidator?

-When a company is decided to be closed, a petition for winding up is filed by any or all of the contributors together.
+When a company decides to be closed, a petition for winding up is filed by any or all of the contributors together.
 After the petition is submitted and approved by the Tribunal, a liquidator is appointed.
-Such appointment by the Tribunal is irrespective of the type of winding up, whether compulsory or voluntary.
+Such an appointment by the Tribunal is irrespective of the type of winding up, whether compulsory or voluntary.

 A liquidator is appointed under Section 275 of the Act to oversee the process of liquidating the company.
 The liquidator sells the company’s assets, pays off all its debts, and distributes any remaining funds or assets among its shareholders.
 Regardless of whether the Tribunal initiates the winding-up proceedings or they proceed voluntarily, the liquidator is an essential person throughout the process.
 The liquidator is in charge of realising the company’s assets, discharging the company’s liabilities and distributing any surplus to those entitled to it.
 When the liquidation process has been fully completed, the liquidator must then apply to the Tribunal for an order of dissolution.